 MOB Dresses with Rich Textures/Fabrics Suit the Season

-If you are a Mother of the Bride or Groom at a spring or summer wedding, then, by all means, go for a dress that is light, airy and silky.
+If you are a Mother of the Bride or Groom at a spring or summer wedding, then, by all means, go for a dress that is light, airy, and silky.
 But wintertime MOBs and MOGs might want to consider something weightier with more texture.
-Favorite winter fabrics for MOB’s are jacquard, lace, velvet, heavy satin, brocade.
+Favorite winter fabrics for MOBs are jacquard, lace, velvet, heavy satin, and brocade.

 Mother of the Bride Dresses with Lace Sleeves Keep A Chill Away

-Winter means cold weather in many parts of North America which means you may definitely want to wear sleeves.
-To keep things light and elegant, a lace sleeve is a great choice.
+Winter means cold weather in many parts of North America, which means you may want to wear sleeves.
+A lace sleeve is a great choice.
 The gorgeous three-quarter length sleeves on this stunning navy Mother of the Bride gown keep your arms covered but not hidden.
-What a pretty way to stay warm when you are wearing such a regal and sophisticated dress!
+What a pretty way to stay warm when wearing such a regal and sophisticated dress!

 Navy is another great color for the MOB or MOG at a winter wedding.
-In fact, it is one of those colors that works year round.
+It is one of those colors that works year-round.
 It’s formal and slimming like black but softer and often more flattering on older women who find black too high contrast and harsh.

 Sheer Overlays Also Popular For Winter MOB Dresses

 Like the lace sleeves we saw above, a light sheer overlay is another way to get a little more coverage in the dead of winter without looking too bundled up.
 You don’t want your dress looking heavy, and you certainly don’t want to feel sweaty, so some type of sheer material at your neckline, your shoulders, or even across your back is your answer.